Can Indoor Cycling Help Improve My Running?

 Does Indoor Cycling Increase Fitness?

-Indoor cycling is low impact and can be used to train aerobically.
+Indoor cycling is low-impact and can be used to train aerobically.
 This makes it fantastic for increasing your overall, all-around fitness.
-Indoor cycling also helps to burn fat.
-It helps you build strong muscles.
-It increases your cardiorespiratory endurance.
+Indoor cycling also helps to burn fat and strengthen muscles.
+Finally, it increases your cardiorespiratory endurance.

 Indoor cycling is an excellent way to build up your all-around fitness.
-If you are looking to maintain fitness from running through an injury or improve your fitness indoor cycling is a great way to do that too.
+If you want to maintain fitness from running through an injury or lose some weight to help with running, indoor cycling is also a great way to do that.

 Does Indoor Cycling Improve My Running And Build Muscle?

-Indoor and running both require riders to use their quadriceps, core muscles, and hamstrings.
-They work these muscles differently but both help build the strength in these areas of the body as they are used.
+Indoor cycling and running require athletes to use their quadriceps, core muscles, and hamstrings.
+They work these muscles differently, but both help build strength in these muscle groups.

 Cycling has a lower impact on the body overall than running.
-This is why indoor cycling can serve as an excellent cross-training activity for runners looking to become stronger especially in their core, quads, and hamstrings.
+This is why indoor cycling can be an excellent cross-training activity for runners looking to become stronger, especially in their core, quads, and hamstrings.

-Some trainers and indoor cycling bikes allow you to adjust the resistance as you train.
+Some budget bike trainers and indoor cycling bikes allow you to adjust the resistance as you train.
 Resistance training encourages your muscles to get stronger.
-Interval training works fast twitch muscles.
-This improves your speed overtime.
+This improves your speed over time.

-Different indoor cycling workouts help riders and runners build their muscles in unique ways.
-One workout may train the muscles for endurance.
-Other workouts may focus on improving their reactiveness.
+Different indoor cycling training programs help riders and runners build their muscles uniquely.
+One workout may focus on muscle endurance.
+Others may focus on explosiveness.
 Both help build muscles over time through cycling.

 Spinning Class With 4 Guys